mrachh/lapbel/README.md

 # superconductor-type1
-This repository contains codes for the simulation of type1 superconductors
+This repository contains codes for the solution of the Laplace Beltrami equation

-This repository depends on the solvers3d.so.
+This repository depends on the FMM3D and fmm3dbie.